stevenxchung/Introduction-to-Operating-Systems/Lesson 16 - Virtualization/lesson-16-notes.md

 - Cons:
   - Hypervisor does not know so it does not try to change settings
   - OS does not know, so it assumes change was successful

+## Binary Translation

+- **Main idea**: rewrite the VM binary to never issue those 17 instructions
+  - Pioneered by Mendel Rosenblum's group at Stanford, commercialized as VMware
+- **Binary translation**:
+  - Goal: full virtualization (guest OS not modified)
+  - Approach: dynamic binary translation
+- Inspect code blocks to be executed
+- If needed, translate to alternate instruction sequence
+- Otherwise, run at hardware speeds

+## Paravirtualization

+- Goal: performance, give up on unmodified guests
+- Approach: paravirtualization, modify guest so that...
+  - It knows it's running virtualized
+  - It makes explicit calls to the hypervisor (hypercalls)
+  - **Hypercall**: system calls
+    - Package context info
+    - Specify desired hypercall
+    - Trap to VMM